julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-rituals.md

         "text": "Historically, it was more about balance, protection, agricultural survival, and renewing the land’s spiritual contracts."
 ---

-The Spring Equinox was never gentle.
+The Spring Equinox has always been one of the most misunderstood points in the ritual year.

+Across cultures, it was not a celebration of joy or abundance, but a moment of **unstable balance** — when light and dark stood equal, and neither could be trusted to hold.

-Across the world, it marked a moment when **nothing was dominant** — not winter, not summer, not death, not life.
-In folk belief, this balance was unstable, even dangerous.
+In traditional folk belief, this balance was dangerous.

-That is why people did not simply celebrate it.
+That is why Spring Equinox rituals appear across Europe, the Balkans, Asia, Africa, the Middle East, and the Americas — not as festivals, but as acts of protection, renewal, and negotiation with the land.

+People did not welcome spring.
-They **worked it**.
+They **secured it**.

 ---